Thamirawaran/Programming/Jac Programming/Data_spatial.md

 - What is node and how to define a node?
-  - It is an archetype that can be part of a graph object structure.
+  - It is an architype that can be part of a graph object structure.
   ```jac
     node node_name{
         has node_property: int;